Choosing the 10 best orchestras in the world was straightforward enough. We all agreed on the names, but it was the order that had us butting heads.

 You may be more familiar with the Boston Pops, an offshoot of the Boston Symphony Orchestra developed in 1885.
 It consists of BSO members, excluding the primary, first-chair players.
 They play lighter music and more popular classic songs.
 If you’re in New England and are new to classical music, the Pops would be a great introduction.

 The Boston Symphony Orchestra has been recording since 1917 and performs up to 250 shows each year.
 They also regularly go on national and international tours, and produce some of the best flute players in the world.

 Trivia Facts: BSO has performed on many soundtrack recordings, including the soundtrack of Schindler’s List.
 In 1974, a television comedy called “Friends and Lovers” debuted about a fictional BSO musician.

 #6 – Philadelphia Orchestra

 Founded: 1900 by Fritz Scheel

-The orchestra is known for a plethora of first endeavors.
-It was the first orchestra to make electrical recordings in 1925.
-It was also the first orchestra to appear on a television broadcast on CBS in 1948.
-And the first to make a commercially sponsored radio broadcast, which was on NBC in 1929.
+And while it may not be known for its frequency of performances, the Philadelphia Orchestra is known for its firsts.
+For instance, it was the first orchestra to make electrical recordings in 1925.
+It was also the first orchestra to appear on a television broadcast, on CBS in 1948, and the first to make a commercially sponsored radio broadcast, which was on NBC in 1929.

-Trivia Facts: The Philadelphia Orchestra performs in symphony halls, classrooms, community centers, hospitals, online, and radio.
-They are known for their innovation and technological advancements in the symphony world.
-They launched a HEAR initiative in 2016 that focuses on Health, Education, Access to orchestra performances, and Research in communities throughout Philadelphia.
+Trivia: The P.O. launched a HEAR initiative in 2016 that focuses on Health, Education, Access to orchestra performances, and Research in communities throughout Philadelphia.